MaelBriantin/nixos/README.md

-# Switching to the Unstable Channel on NixOS
+# Installation guide

 ## Switch to the unstable channel on NixOS

+In order to use all the packages listed in `modules/packages.nix`, like `ghostty`, it is necessary to switch to the unstable channel.

 1. **Check the current channels**: